Press Kit

 Shorter Bio

 C.L.
 Clark, dubbed the "Patron Saint of Sword Lesbians" by Reactor Magazine, is a BFA award-winning editor and the Nebula-nominated author of a few essays, several short stories, and a handful of books, including the Magic of the Lost trilogy (The Unbroken), the novella Fate's Bane, and the Arcane novel Ambessa: Chosen of the Wolf.
-When she's not imagining the fall of empires, she's trying not to throw her kettlebells through the walls.
-For essays and extras, head to her website, clclarkwrites.com.
+When they’re not imagining the fall of empires, they’re trying not to throw their kettlebells through the walls.
+For essays and extras, head to their website, clclarkwrites.com.
 [82 words]

 Short Bio

 C.L.
 Clark, dubbed the "Patron Saint of Sword Lesbians" by Reactor Magazine, is a BFA award-winning editor and Ignyte award-winning author of several books, including The Unbroken (Magic of the Lost trilogy), Fate's Bane (a novella), and Ambessa: Chosen of the Wolf (an Arcane novel).
-She graduated from Indiana University’s creative writing MFA and was a 2012 Lambda Literary Fellow.
-She’s been a personal trainer, an English teacher, and an editor, and is some combination thereof as she travels the world.
-When she’s not writing or working, she’s learning languages, reading about war and [post-]colonial history, or trying not to throw her kettlebells through the wall.
-Her work has appeared in various SFF venues, including Best American Science Fiction and Fantasy, Tor.com, Uncanny, and Beneath Ceaseless Skies.
-For essays and extras, head to her website, clclarkwrites.com.
+They graduated from Indiana University’s creative writing MFA and were a 2012 Lambda Literary Fellow.
+They’ve been a personal trainer, an English teacher, and an editor, and are some combination thereof as they travel the world.
+When they’re not writing or working, they’re learning languages, reading about war and [post-]colonial history, or trying not to throw their kettlebells through the wall.
+Their work has appeared in various SFF venues, including Best American Science Fiction and Fantasy, Tor.com, Uncanny, and Beneath Ceaseless Skies.
+For essays and extras, head to their website, clclarkwrites.com.
 [136 words]

 Twitter: @C_L_Clark